-Finally, the company board, executive board members and all staff would like to express our sincere appreciation to our shareholders, business partners and all our customer for their support, valuable advice through the year.
-We affirm that we shall conduct the business prudently, transparently with care and good corporate governance as well as supporting Thailand's business and social development, maintain and protect environment for sustainable business growth to provide good return to our shareholder and all shareholders.
+Finally the board of director and management world like to express our sincere appreciation to our shareholders, customers and business partners for their continuous support our operation and provide valuable advices to guide our business.
+We affirm that we shall conduct the business prudently, transparently with care and good governance.
+We shall support Thailand's economic, social and technological development, maintain and protect environment so that the company can sustain the business growth to achieve good return for our customers and shareholders.